Click the headings below to view the staff profile.

 There are many things I enjoy about working at Hazelwick School, however the two main things that make this a special place to work are: the exceptionally talented, dedicated and supportive colleagues that I am fortunate to work with every day, and the diversity among the student population.
 The students come from a huge range of backgrounds and cultures and this brings a rare and exciting dynamic to the school.
 The students here are well-behaved, driven and eager to succeed and they really make it a pleasure and privilege to work at the school.

-Jasmine Stokes, Teacher of Science
+Miss Stokes, Teacher of Science

 The 1st thing that I noticed about Hazelwick was not the size of the school buildings, as you might expect, rather the feel of the community spirit within it.
 It was obvious that the members of staff were not just happy and friendly, but also cared a great deal about each other and about the students.